web analytics

 What Do The Officials Wear In Badminton?

 The uniforms of badminton officials need to be well distinguished from the players.
-Also, their shit colors cannot be too bright following the rules of badminton.
+Also, their shirt colors cannot be too bright, following the rules of badminton.
 To make it have clear differences, badminton officials are wearing a single color polo shirt with black pants.

 Now, it is prevalent for officials to wear sponsored badminton uniforms.